melissa-murphy/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    a.
+Document Object model is a representation of html elements, with the ability to change to appearance of such elements entirely and a 'tree' file structure.

 2. What is an event?

+    a.
+Events are all interactions that a user can have with a website. onClick, onScroll, and onLoad are three commonly used events.

 3. What is an event listener?

+    a.
+A function that watches a specific element and waits for a certain interaction to occur, then performs a prespecified action.

 4. Why would we convert a NodeList into an Array?

+    a.
+Nodelists are array like, but do not have all of the methods that are available to arrays.

 5. What is a component?

+    a.
+1. A fully reusable piece of code that encapsulates an object.
+Common examples are menus, buttons, and other objects that make up the visual structure of the page.

 ### Git Set up